jasonmacduffie/isles-of-maga/story.md

 More exotic languages:
 - Demonic, the language of Demons (Demonic alphabet)
 - Dragonish, the language of Dragons (Demonic alphabet)
-- Goblinish, the language of Goblins (Orcish alphabet)
+- Goblinish, the language of Goblins (and Hobgoblins, etc.) (Orcish alphabet)
-- Giantish, the language of Giants (Orcish alphabet)
+- Giantish, the language of Giants (Demonic alphabet)
+- Gnomish, the language of Gnomes and Kobolds (Orcish alphabet)
-- Orcish, the language of Orcs (Orcish alphabet)
+- Orcish, the language of Orcs, Ogres, and Trolls (Orcish alphabet)
 - Sylvish, the language of Dryads, Spriggans, Treants, and other forest spirits (Demonic alphabet)